AOEpeople/techradar/radar/2021-01-01/flutter.md

 Comparing to a Javascript-based PWA, Flutter's approach promises a better performance and energy-efficiency.

 We gathered first positive experience with small applications, which used the Alpha and Beta state of Flutter for Linux (x64) and Web by the time of development.
-We plan to continue to assess the cross-platform benefits for future projects.